 Sweet breeze beyond windows rhymes Whispering sweet no-things to leaves that rustle coquettishly Never before have they fluttered with so much animation Flirtatious feathered creatures sailing along ethereal Streams land in pairs to catch teasing airy murmurs -Chirp- Straining for rhymes in the drift lethargic still long past cockcrow hour he hears children's Gales of… Continue reading Rhyme, or: Reason

 An American sentence: She fears our deaths and hers; with forced humor, I play down their likelihoods.
 What's an 'American Sentence'?
 Allen Ginsberg, inventor of the American Sentence, felt that the haiku didn’t work as well in English.
 Ginsberg decided to remove the line structure of the haiku, maintaining the requirement of 17 syllables total.… Continue reading Death, or: Taxes

-An American sentence Due to COVID-19, my child started grade school without her teacher.
+An American sentence: Having my first grader injected with a brand new vaccine scares me.
 What's an 'American Sentence'?
 Allen Ginsberg, inventor of the American Sentence, felt that the haiku didn’t work as well in English.
 Ginsberg decided to remove the line structure of the haiku, maintaining the requirement of 17 syllables total.
 He felt… Continue reading Mind, or: Heart